AidaLulaj01/CivicsPolitical/README.md

 The data set is divided then joined along the following parameters from the CSVs(find the files into the DATA folder):

-## Database Entity Relationship Diagram (ERD)
+### Database Entity Relationship Diagram (ERD)
 ![ERD](./DB/ERD.png)

-## Data Exploration, preprocessing, and methodology
+## Data Exploration

-We will refine the data for the most recent survey year of 2018, which holds 60,000 rows and 93 features.
-The data pertains to voter information, ideological leaning, voter opinion, district information and candidate information.
-For the machine learning model, we will be using the following features in a dataframe:
+The dataframe contains election survey data going back to the year 2006.
+For the neural analysis we will be focusing on the year 2018, it holds 60,000 rows and 93 features.
+Most of the data pertains to voter information, ideological leaning, voter opinion, candidate information, voter choice.

-State, district, cong., geography, gender, birthyear, age, education, race, family income, marital status, news interests, ideology, and presidential vote for 2016.
-Since the database contains a lot of features with categorical data,  then one-hot encode those variables into dummy sets (Using the dummy_cols and fastDummies packages).

-After the features have been given a numeric value, the output features which is the 2016 presidential vote will be removed from the dataframe.
-The data is separated into training and test sets, the model is then trained.

-Layers:

-For the input layer of the model, the activation function is ReLu (Rectified Linear Unit) since this is a category classification, it will be comprised of 148 variables fed to a neuron.

-For the hidden layer the activation function that was used is softmax.
-For compiling and training the model, the optimizer algorithm used is adam and the loss function that is used is sparse categorical crossentropy.
-The model will also have 20% of its training data for the model to iteratively calculate validation errors.
-500 epochs are chosen for lastly the algorithm will stop if the test model performance doesn’t increase for 20 continuous epochs.
+First the dataframe is filtered to the year 2018 and then the following variables For the neural analysis we will be using the following features in a new dataframe: state, district, congress (cong), year of birth (birthyr), age, education (educ), race, family income (faminc), marital status (marstat), news interest (newsint), presidential approval (approval_pres), ideology (ideo5), and lastly presidential vote (voted_pres_16).
+These features help assess the demographic of the voters.

-The output layer will consist of five categories (in accordance with the survey question structure): voted Trump, voted Hillary Clinton, Voted Other, Did not Vote, and Not Sure/Don't Recall.
+The features that are chosen are mostly categorical, so they are then turned into numeric vectors by one-hot encode.
+Since we want the model to predict voter’s presidential preference, the feature voted_press16 is removed from the dataframe.
+Note, that the voted_press16 feature consists of five categories (in accordance with the survey question structure): Voted Trump, Voted Hillary Clinton, Voted Other, Did Not Vote, and Not Sure/Don't Recall.
+The remaining data is then separated into the training set which will have about 90% of data and the test set will have about 10% of the data.

+## Machine Learning Model:

+For a classification model like this the Keras sequential model is used.
+This model is used for the task because of its simplicity to design neural networks and minimal user action.
+The input layer will have 12 neurons to go hand in hand with the number of features.
+The first activation stage will use ReLu (Rectified Linear Unit), this activation function is mostly used nowadays due to being a non-linear function and infinite gradient.
+The hidden layer will have 7 neurons for rule of thumb.
+The second activation layer will be Softmax, since the output layer will have 5 neurons due to the categorical responses in the feature.
+Softmax is used because it helps normalize the output and enforce it to be in a limited range.

+The defined model is now compiled with the following parameters:
+Optimizer parameter is adam, used due to the volume of rows with each feature.
+Loss parameter is sparse_categorical_crossentropy.

+Twenty percent of the training set is then used to calculate the validation error of the model training.
+Now the model is fit with 500 epochs to run the algorithm and will only stop if performance doesn’t increase for 20 continuous epochs.